trofi/trofi.github.io.gen/posts/328-c-union-init-and-gcc-15.md

 use of partially initialized unions.

-`gcc-15` also provides `-fzero-init-padding-bits=unions` to flip the old behaviour back on.
+`gcc-15` also provides `-fzero-init-padding-bits=unions` to flip the old behavior back on.
 This will allow nailing down bugs using a single compiler version instead of comparing to `gcc-14`.

 I suspect `gcc` historically zero-initialized the whole enums to be